-Stuffy nose, blocked sinuses and even vomiting have been reported by people withdrawing from caffeine.
+A stuffy nose, blocked sinuses, and sinus pressure have all been reported by people withdrawing from caffeine.

-Some people are strange and actually can’t sleep when going through caffeine withdrawal even though physically they feel super tired.
+Some people actually can’t sleep when going through caffeine withdrawal even though physically they feel super tired.

 Detoxing is No Laughing Matter

-However, even after the withdrawal period is over, I personally still never feel quite as good as I do when I’m drinking caffeine all of the time.
+Even after the withdrawal period is over, many still feel never quite as good as they did when they were drinking caffeine all of the time.
 Some believe that caffeine permanently alters one’s brain chemistry.
-This is most likely due to the changes that occur with the dopamine receptors in the brain because of caffeine.
-I guess mine might be forever altered.
+This is most likely due to the changes that occur with dopamine levels in the brain because of the daily caffeine use.

 Caffeine CAN be Addictive

 Human beings can be addicted to anything – including caffeine.
-While we can argue about the semantics of dependency versus addiction, the reality is that for many, stopping caffeine consumption is very difficult.
+Whether dependency or addiction, the reality is that for many, stopping caffeine consumption is very difficult.

-Whether you should or not depends on how your habits are affecting your own health, your relationships, or the people around you.
-For most people, their regular coffee habit may not affect any of these things.
+Whether you should quit or not depends on how your caffeine habit is affecting your own health, your relationships, and the people around you.

 The Science of Withdrawal